 For the processing to be deemed "fair", data subjects must be made aware of the following:

 - What will be done with the data

 - Who will hold the data

-- Who will be able to access to or receive copies of the data (if the data is to be shared with 3rd parties, this should be made explicitly clear).
+- Who will have access to or receive copies of the data (if the data is to be shared with third parties, this should be made explicitly clear).

 Please note that in the case of processing sensitive personal data additional conditions must be met.

-Sensitive personal data is defined as information relating to the data subject’s:
+Sensitive personal data is defined as any information relating to the data subjects':